jtiala/nowplaying.quest/README.md

 npm test
 ```

-This will run both the picker and enrichment script tests.
+This will run the picker, enrichment, and cover art script tests.
 Tests are run automatically in CI for every change to the scripts.